Chichester West (electoral division)

 Chichester West is an electoral division of West Sussex in the United Kingdom, and returns one member to sit on West Sussex County Council.
 The current County Councillor, Louise Goldsmith, is also Cabinet Member for Finance & Resources.

 Extent

 The division covers the western part of the town of Chichester; and the villages of Bosham, East Ashling, Fishbourne, Funtington, West Ashling and West Stoke.

 It comprises the following Chichester District wards: Bosham Ward, Chichester West Ward, Fishbourne Ward and Funtington Ward; and of the following civil parishes: Bosham, the western part of Chichester, Fishbourne and Funtington.

 Election results

+2017 Election

+Results of the election held on 4 May 2017: